HCDigitalScholarship/summer-django/monday/flask_1.md

 ---

 To get started, let's get some data.
-I'm going to fetch course information from the Haverford Registrar's [courses page](https://www.haverford.edu/academics/courses).
-Let's get the url for a full search of every class offered at Haverford, Swarthmore and Bryn Mawr this coming Fall.
+- I'm going to fetch course information from the Haverford Registrar's [courses page](https://www.haverford.edu/academics/courses).
 ![](https://github.com/HCDigitalScholarship/summer-django/raw/master/search-results.png)

+- Let's run a search and get the url for a full search of every class offered at Haverford, Swarthmore and Bryn Mawr this coming Fall.
-Looking at the results page URL, I can see my query `semester=fall_2019`, `college=bryn_mawr` `&haverford` and so on:
+- Looking at the results page URL, I can see my query `semester=fall_2019`, `college=bryn_mawr` `&haverford` and so on:

 ```
 https://www.haverford.edu/academics/results?semester%5B0%5D=fall_2019&college%5B0%5D=bryn_mawr&college%5B1%5D=haverford&college%5B2%5D=swarthmore&page=1&per_page=50
 ```

 - Notice the `&page=1` in the URL.
 I can change that and I'll get the second page of results.

 - If you right click, inspect and view the page source, you can see that all of the information I'd want is contained in the table <tbody></tbody> tags.
 Using a Python library called [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), I can parse the HTML to get the information that we want.

 - I'll use the requests library to fetch the HTML from the web.
 Note that there are 51 pages of results. `for i in range(1,52)` will change the page `&page={i}` and scrape each page of results.
 You'd need to update that value for a different search.
 Note that I'm using an [f-string](https://realpython.com/python-f-strings/) to update the url.
 If you using a version earlier than 3.6, you'll need to use `'&page={}'.format(i)` or `&page=%d' % i`.

 ```python